Causality Across Languages (CAL): Zauzou

 An endangered language spoken in the Yunnan province, China

-The deposit contains video recordings of three subprojects of Causality Across Languages (CAL):
+The collection contains video recordings of three subprojects of Causality Across Languages (CAL):

 - Causality in Discourse